 4. Dissociatives and ketamine derivatives

-Examples and names Ketamine, 2-FDCK, O-PCE, and other related or derived dissociative substances.
+Examples and names Ketamine, 2-FDCK, O-PCE, and other related or derivative dissociative substances.

 Desired effects Dissociation, disconnection from reality, hallucinations, altered perception of the body and environment.